philtomson/mnist_without_framework/README.md

 * Dot product, Inner product:

-In Python the dot products and inner products on matrices:
+Example dot product and inner product on matrices in Python with numpy:

     >>> a=np.array([[1,2],[3,4]])
     >>> b=np.array([[11,12],[13,14]])